Back to home

 Key Points

-• Passive residency min. investment up to €1M (+€200k); real estate threshold €800k (+€200k).
+• Passive residency investment raised to €1M in Andorran assets; real estate minimum now €800K for residence only.

-Andorra's legislative Economy Commission has finalized agreements to increase the minimum investment for passive residency to €1 million in Andorran assets, a €200,000 rise from the government's initial draft of €800,000.
-Real estate investments counting toward this threshold must now be worth at least €800,000, up €200,000 from the current €600,000 limit.
+Andorra's Economy Commission has finalized the omnibus law 2, known as the Law of Continuity and Consolidation of Measures for Sustainable Growth, raising the minimum investment for passive residency to €1 million in Andorran assets.
+This marks a €200,000 increase from the government's original €800,000 proposal.
+Real estate used to meet the threshold must now be valued at a minimum of €800,000—up €200,000 from the previous €600,000 limit—and must serve as a residence without profit-generating activity.

 Share the article via